 To achieve the goal, the first thing you have to do is to find a reliable Android Contacts Backup or Export program as the helper.
 Here, we kindly recommend MobiKin Assistant for Android and MobiKin Assistant for Android (Mac Version) for your reference.
 It could be the best 3rd-party program, which empowers you to export and save Android contacts to computer as CSV format selectively or in a batch.
 After that, you can view, edit or import the CSV file to other Android phone via Gmail easily.

-How to Export Android Contacts to Excel (CSV or XLS) Easily?
+How to Export Android Contacts to Excel (CSV) Easily?

 Before we start the process officially, you need to ensure the USB debugging on your Android phone is opened.
 Otherwise, you can follow the below ways to enable it now: